google/angle/doc/BuildingAngleForWindowsStore.md

 # How to build ANGLE for Windows Store

+Building for Windows Store is deprecated because it requires [GYP](gyp.md).

 ANGLE provides OpenGL ES 2.0 and EGL 1.4 libraries and dlls.
 You can use these to build and run OpenGL ES 2.0 applications on Windows.

 ## Development setup